facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 So, bug or feature?
 It's a fair question, bearing in mind that PHPStorm static analysis tool, currently (version 2020.3.2) reports always as an error the attempt to redefine an interface constant, even if it's redefined by a child class that doesn't implement directly the interface.
 Recently, they opened [an issue on JetBrains tracking system](https://youtrack.jetbrains.com/issue/WI-56949) asking to fix PHPStorm static analysis tool, since it should be a false positive.
-For the sake of completeness, it must be said that a few years ago, they opened [an issue on PHP bug traking system](https://bugs.php.net/bug.php?id=73348) too, (version 7.0.12) asking for the opposite, that is asking to fix the behaviour by applying the inheritance check to derived classes too.
+For the sake of completeness, it must be said that a few years ago, they opened [an issue on PHP bug traking system](https://bugs.php.net/bug.php?id=73348)(version 7.0.12) asking for the opposite, that is asking to fix the behaviour by applying the inheritance check to derived classes too.
 So, to get a sense of how things really are, we can just take a look to PHP source code, to *Zend/zend_inheritance.c* in particular.
 This is how PHP does the inheritance check